-During Jetty Island Days the ferry operates Monday, July 5 and then Wednesday, July 7 through Labor Day.
+During Jetty Island Days the ferry operates July 6 through Labor Day.
 The ferry operates five days a week (Wednesday through Sunday).* The ferry departs from Jetty Landing, adjacent to the boat launch at 10th Street and W. Marine View Drive.

 reservations & Parking

 Ferry rides are available by reservation only.
-Reservations are $3 per person, children 2 and under are free (applicable taxes and booking fees apply).
-While children 2 and under are free, they still need to have a reservation to board the ferry.
+Reservations are $3 per person, children 2 and under ride for free (applicable taxes and booking fees apply).
+While children 2 and under ride for free, they still need to have a reservation to board the ferry.
 Reservation confirmation will come with an option to pre-purchase Visitor Parking at Jetty Landing at a discounted rate of $2 for up to 8 hours.

 Note: Standby seats may become available, but will be handled on a first come, first served basis and is not guaranteed.